guilherme-lima/java-no-out-of-memory-task/README.md

 ## Avoid Out of Memory reading huge TEXT files.

-In order to run this project, use the command below:
+In order to run this project, use the command below.
+The result will be shown on console.

 ```
 mvnw clean install spring-boot:run